Gaslighting: In self-help and amateur psychology

-Gaslighting typically occurs over a long duration and not on a one-off basis.
+The term gaslighting is more often used to refer to a pattern of behavior over a long duration, not a one-off instance of persuasion, but the method(s) of persuasion is the defining trait of gaslighting behavior.
 Over time, the listening partner may exhibit symptoms often associated with anxiety disorders, depression, or low self-esteem.
 Gaslighting is distinct from genuine relationship conflict in that one party manipulates the perceptions of the other.